CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 In the intermediate tutorial, instructions are provided to find the disk and mount it as a /shared volume to the virtual machine.

-### Delete the virtual machine and all of the associated resources by deleting the resource group.
+## Delete the virtual machine and all of the associated resources by deleting the resource group.

+Deleting the resource group will delete the virtual machine and will also delete the associated resources that were created for the virtual machine.
 ![Click on resource group](../cyclecloud-cmaq/docs/azure_web_interface_images/Virtual_machine_click_on_resource_group.png)

+A pop-up window will appear on the right side of the Azure Portal to confirm that you want to delete the resource group.

 ![Confirm delete resource group](../cyclecloud-cmaq/docs/azure_web_interface_images/Virtual_machine_click_on_resource_group.png)